The power of teacher-administered assessment in a changing landscape

 Listen to readers read

-Eyes and ears deliver the most reliable results for young students, and prevent beginning readers from simply clicking through.
-Observation also helps educators make the right choice of differentiated instruction for each student.
+A teacher’s eyes and ears deliver the most reliable results for young students and prevent beginning readers from simply clicking through assessments.
+Observation also helps educators choose the right of differentiated instruction for each student.

 Gather authentic, meaningful data

 It’s especially important for teachers supporting struggling readers to understand exactly where and how a student is struggling.
 That information—the artifact of a shared experience with a student—comes from directly observing a student reading.
 Our formative assessment tool gathers information that determines student risk and instructional needs related to literacy.

 Teacher-administered assessment with mCLASS®

 Teachers need to focus on teaching.
 We help you spend less time on assessment.

 mCLASS’s K–6 teacher-administered DIBELS® 8th Edition assessment provides for streamlined data collection, emphasizing measures of the most important skills in each and every student, no matter where they are.